XaaRii/ishina-musician/README.md

 # Discord Music bot

+## ERR: 'Could not extract stream for this track' ?
+npm install ytdl-core@4.9.1

 A simple discord bot that helps you manage your server by providing useful commands like playing music or deleting text messages.

 You can find the tutorial about building a discord music bot [here](https://gabrieltanner.org/blog/dicord-music-bot).